github/training-kit/paths/merge-conflict/08-ide-atom.md

   1. Create a commit based on those changes.
   1. Checkout the `master` branch.
   1. Enter `git merge username-config` while on the `master` branch.
 You will encounter a merge conflict.

+      > If there are multiple files within the merge, you can type `git status` to see which file (or files!) is causing the conflict.

   1. Open the `_config.yml` file with **Atom**.
   1. Select the **Use me** option for your changes.
   1. Enter `git add _config.yml` followed by `git commit -m "Add my config changes"` and enter enter.